 Add a host of vision problems to the list of reasons to stop smoking.
 From cataracts to irritated eyes, smoking is to blame for several eye problems.

 Macular degeneration is an age-related eye condition that damages central vision.
-There are two types of age-related macular degeneration (AMD): dry and wet.
+Early detection and prevention of vision loss is possible with yearly eye exams.

 Blurry Vision or High Blood Pressure?